 How many of the people who visit your site are using some kind of protection from third-party tracking?
 For publishers seeking to reclaim ad revenue, user tracking protection is vital.
-Without protection, third-party tracking enables low-quality sites to claim to offer ads that reach your valuable audience.
+Without protection, third-party tracking enables fraudulent and low-quality sites to claim to offer ads that reach your valuable audience.
 And third-party tracking drives ad standards down and creates incentives for ad blocking.

 Tools to fix the problem are available for all the common browsers, but you have to understand the problem, and encourage readers to get protected, in order to move ad money back from tech intermediaries to your site.

 Measuring the problem

 In order to measure the problem on one news site, you can use some first-party data collection to measure people's vulnerability to third-party data collection.

 The three parts of that big question are:

 trackersee state from other sites?

 This will be easy to do with a little single-pixel image and the Aloodo tracking detection script.

 Step one: add an image and two scripts to the page footer